-This paper explores theoretical and empirical linkages between migration and the allocation of foreign development assistance.
-We argue that the number of migrants from a recipient residing in a donor is an important determinant of dyadic aid commitments, and demonstrate this empirically through the analysis of aid allocation from twenty-two donors to more than 150 recipients.
-Additionally, we find support for two different, but complementary, hypotheses explaining the nature of this relationship.
-First, evidence is presented consistent with donors using foreign aid to achieve their broader immigration goals, targeting migrant sending areas to increase development and decrease the demand for entry into the donor.
-Second, we also find support for the hypothesis that migrants already residing in the donor mobilize to obtain additional aid for their homeland.
-The relationship between migration and aid allocation has been largely overlooked in scholarly work to date; we show that it is substantively important and statistically robust.
+This article explores the theoretical and empirical linkages between migration and the global allocation of foreign development assistance.
+We argue that the size of the immigrant population from a recipient country residing in a donor country is an important determinant of dyadic aid commitments and we present two complementary hypotheses probing this relationship.
+First, we argue that donors use foreign aid to achieve their broader immigration goals, targeting migrant sending areas to increase development and decrease the demand for entry into the donor.
+Second, we hypothesize that migrants already residing in the donor mobilize to lobby for additional aid for their homeland.
+Empirical tests on a large sample of country pairs comprised of twenty-two donors and more than 150 recipients over the period 1993-2008 show robust support for these hypotheses.

 Recent articles conclude that foreign aid, like other non-tax resources, inhibits political change in authoritarian regimes.
-This paper challenges both the negative effects of aid and the similarity of aid to other resources.
+This paper challenges both the negative political effects of aid and the similarity of aid to other resources.
 It develops a model incorporating changing donor preferences and the heterogeneity of foreign aid.
-Consistent with the model's predictions, an empirical test for the period 1973-2010 shows that the negative relationship between aid and the likelihood of democratic change is confined to the cold war period.
-In contrast, revenue from oil has a negative relationship with democratic change in both the cold war and post-cold war.
-Further examination of three studies claiming that aid functions like other non-tax resources in authoritarian countries calls into question the negative effect of aid on political change and the similarity of aid to other resources.
+Consistent with the model’s predictions, an empirical test for the period 1973-2010 shows that, on average, the negative relationship between aid and the likelihood of democratic change is confined to the cold war period.
+However, in the post-cold war non-democratic recipients of particular strategic importance can still use aid to thwart change.
+The relationship between oil revenue and democratic change does not follow the same pattern over time or across recipients.
+This supports the conclusion that aid has different properties than other, fungible, resources.

 This paper uses data from the AidData project to analyze the association between foreign aid and the likelihood of democratization in aid recipients.
 Previous studies have argued that aid can entrench dictatorships, making a transition less likely.
 I find evidence that the relationship between aid and democratization depends on characteristics of the aid donor.
 During the period from 1992 to 2007, aid from democratic donors is often found to be associated with an increase in the likelihood of a democratic transition.
 This is consistent with a scenario in which aid promotes democratization and/or a situation in which democratic donors reward countries that take steps in a democratic direction.
 In either case, it suggests that democratic donors use scarce aid resources to encourage democracy.
 During the same period, aid from authoritarian donors exhibits a negative relationship with democratization.
 This suggests that the source of funding matters, with donor preferences regarding democracy helping to determine the link between aid and democratization.